Marketing Science Lab 🎧

 Source: Lee, J., Kim, M., & Lennon, S. J. (2024).
 Black Friday shopping has moved online.
 Has BF misbehavior followed?
 Journal of Global Fashion Marketing, 1–19. https://doi.org/10.1080/20932685.2024.2417301

-The shift in Black Friday shopping from physical stores to digital platforms has brought new challenges and opportunities for both retailers and consumers.
-This research provides valuable insights into how consumer behavior has adapted to the online environment.
+The shift in Black Friday shopping from physical to digital has introduced a novel set of obstacles and prospects for consumers and retailers.
+This investigation provides some useful ways of understanding consumer behavior in its adaptation to an online environment.

 Understanding Consumer Behavior

-• Revenge behavior (actions aimed at harming the retailer's reputation)
+* Revenge behavior (actions intended to damage the retailer's reputation)

 For Retailers